przlel/przlel.github.io/_posts/2017-10-01-working-with-jekyll-in-docker.md

 {% endhighlight %}

 We could stop off at this point but we can do it even better.
-Currently each service definition contains some redundant configuration options like:
+Currently each service definition contains some recurring configuration options like:

 {% highlight yaml %}
     environment:
       - JEKYLL_VERSION=3.5